View All Capped Head to Left Quarter Eagles 1821-1834

 About This Coin

-The 1834 Capped Head to Left Quarter Eagle is a United States Gold Quarter Eagle from the Capped Head to Left Quarter Eagles 1821-1834 series.
-The obverse features Liberty facing left wearing a cap with curls of hair beneath, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+The 1834 Capped Head to Left Quarter Eagle is a United States Gold Quarter Eagle from the Capped Head to Left Quarter Eagles 1821-1834 series — the final year of the series.
+In 1834, coins were struck at the Philadelphia Mint with a combined mintage of 4,000.
+This ranks 5th of 11 years by total mintage, below the series median of 4,165.
+The obverse features Liberty facing left wearing a cap with curls of hair beneath and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Final year of the Capped Head type, replaced by the Classic Head design after the gold content reduction.
+Struck in 91.7% gold, 8.3% copper, weighing 4.37 grams, 18.2 mm in diameter, with a reeded edge.
+Produced 8 years after the celebrated 1826 key date.
+Across its variants, estimated values range from $27K to $241K depending on mint mark, grade, and strike type.
+A notable auction result reached $144K in AU55 grade at Heritage Auctions.
 Designed by William Kneass.
-Struck in 91.7% gold, 8.3% copper, weighing 4.37 grams, 18.2 mm in diameter, with a reeded edge.
-Produced at the Philadelphia Mint.
-The Capped Head Quarter Eagle continued the evolution of the $2.50 gold denomination.
-Low mintages throughout the series reflect limited demand for the denomination during this period.
-Many dates have mintages under 5,000, making the entire series scarce.
-The 1826 (reduced size) is notable as a transitional design.

 Value Estimates